D-Whipp/js-password-generator/README.md

 ## Usage

-You can use this application simply by loading the page, answering a few prompts, and clicking generate password!
+You can use this application simply by loading this [page](https://d-whipp.github.io/third-bootcamp-challenge/), answering a few prompts, and clicking generate password!

 ## Credits